After three years on Mailchimp followed by a switch to MailerLite, here is what nobody tells you about the difference.

 Final Verdict

-I switched to MailerLite three years ago and never looked back.
-My bill dropped by 60%.
-My feature set actually increased.
-The support team helped me set up complex automations that Mailchimp would have charged extra for.
+After switching to MailerLite three years ago, monthly costs dropped by 60%.
+The feature set actually increased.
+The support team helped set up complex automations that Mailchimp would have charged extra for.

 Mailchimp is not a bad platform.
 It is just overpriced for what you get, and the billing practices are aggressive.